nanocurrency/nano-docs/docs/running-a-node/configuration-https.md

+title: HTTPS Configuration
+description: Learn how to enabled HTTPS for the node RPC server to better secure commands across the internet

 # HTTPS Support

 The RPC server supports TLS to allow HTTPS requests, as well as optional client certificates.
 To enable TLS, the node must first be built with the `NANO_SECURE_RPC` cmake cache flag set to `ON`.

 OpenSSL must be installed.
 When running cmake initially, you may need to set `-DOPENSSL_ROOT_DIR` as well, depending on your system.